aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/txt-to-xls/_index.md

 The following example demonstrates how to convert TXT to XLS in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TXT into XLS.
+Follow the easy steps to convert TXT to XLS.
 Upload your TXT file, then simply save it as XLS file.
 For both TXT reading and XLS writing you can use fully qualified filenames.
 The output XLS content and formatting will be identical to the original TXT document.

 {{% /blocks/products/pf/agp/text %}}